abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_4_Basic_Concepts/Section_4.md

 - Remainder of what the program does or what a line of code is doing.

-- Ignored by the compailer.
+- Ignored by the compiler.

-- Very useful as they can remind the purpose of the code even after months later, save time reading and undestanding a code.
+- Very useful as they can remind the purpose of the code even after months later, save time reading and understanding a code.

 - *Multi line comment*: Start with /* and must be terminated with */.